ntnon/FIND-A-PEP/README.md

 # How to use
-in the input field, write one of three things
+zoom until there is no blue empty space and in the input field, write one of three things<br />
 1) A name
 E.g "Anniken Huitfeldt" <br />
 This will return the PEP-status of this person <br />